DFE-Digital/get-into-teaching-app/app/views/content/blog/11-top-tips-for-interview-success.md

 $interview$

+_Caroline Downing is the Primary Programme Leader at the [Bedfordshire Schools' Training Partnership](https://bedsscitt.org.uk).
+Her responsibilities include interviewing applicants and assessing their potential to become successful classroom professionals.
+She believes the key to being offered that sought after training place lies in effective interview preparation._

 ## 1. Pre-interview

 Confirm your attendance to any interview invitation and pay attention to what is being asked of you on the day.
 Interview formats can vary.
 If in doubt, make a phone call to the provider to ask for clarification.